 Legal and regulatory actions and proceedings against financial institutions have been on the rise in Spain and other jurisdictions where the Group operates over the last decade, fuelled in part by certain recent consumer-friendly rulings.
 In certain instances, these rulings were as a result of appeals made to national or supranational courts (such as the European Court of Justice).
 Legal and regulatory actions and proceedings faced by the Group include legal proceedings brought by clients before Spanish and European courts in relation to mortgage loan agreements in which claimants seek that certain provisions of such agreements be declared null and void (including provisions concerning fees and other expenses, early termination, the use of certain interest rates indexes and the use of "floor" clauses limiting the interest rates in mortgages loans).
-Legal and regulatory actions and proceedings faced by other financial institutions on these or other matters, especially if such actions or proceedings result in consumer-friendly rulings, could also adversely affect the Group.
-The Group is also involved in antitrust investigations in certain countries which could give rise to sanctions or lead to lawsuits from clients or other persons.
-For example, in April 2017, the Mexican Federal Economic Competition Commission (Comisión Federal de Competencia Económica (COFECE)) launched an antitrust investigation relating to alleged monopolistic practices of certain financial institutions, including the Bank's subsidiary BBVA Bancomer, in connection with transactions in Mexican government bonds.
-The Mexican Banking and Securities Exchange Commission (Comisión Nacional Bancaria y de Valores (CNBV)) also initiated a separate investigation on this matter.
+Legal and regulatory actions and proceedings faced by other financial institutions regarding these or other matters, especially if such actions or proceedings result in consumer-friendly rulings, could also adversely affect the Group.
+The Group is also involved in antitrust proceedings and investigations in certain countries which could, among other things, give rise to sanctions or lead to lawsuits from clients or other persons.
+For example, in April 2017, the Mexican Federal Economic Competition Commission (Comisión Federal de Competencia Económica or the COFECE)) launched an antitrust investigation relating to alleged monopolistic practices of certain financial institutions, including the Bank's subsidiary BBVA Bancomer, S.A.
+(BBVA Bancomer), in connection with transactions in Mexican government bonds.
+The Mexican Banking and Securities Exchange Commission (Comisión Nacional Bancaria y de Valores) also initiated a separate investigation regarding this matter, which resulted in certain fines, insignificant in amount, being initially imposed, which BBVA Bancomer has challenged.
 In March 2018, BBVA Bancomer and certain other affiliates of the Group were named as defendants in a putative class action lawsuit filed in the United States District Court for the Southern District of New York, alleging that the defendant banks and their named subsidiaries engaged in collusion with respect to the purchase and sale of Mexican government bonds.
 The plaintiffs seek unspecified monetary relief.